PetropoulakisPanagiotis/quoridor/README.md

 <p align="center">
  <img  width="270" height="270" src="./quoridor.jpg"/>
 </p>
-A simple console application for quoridor game<br />
+A simple console application for the quoridor game.
+You can find more information about quoridor at https://en.wikipedia.org/wiki/Quoridor.
-Find more informations in: https://en.wikipedia.org/wiki/Quoridor

 ## How to play quoridor
+Follow the next steps to play:
 1. make: compilation
-2. ./quoridor: rum quoridor
+2. ./quoridor: create a new game
-3. boardsize 9: set board size(official game has board size 9.
-This programm works also with boardsize 5 or 7)
+3. boardsize 9: set board size.
+The board size of the official game is 9.
+The user can set boardsize even to 5 or 7.
-4. clear_board: set game(place pawns etc.)
+4. clear_board: start a new game(set pawns etc.)
-5. walls 5: Each player will have 5 walls to use.
-You can change this number
+5. walls 5: Set max available walls per player.
 6. showboard
-7. genmove black: Computer will play first(this game can be played with two players)
+7. genmove black: The Computer player will generate a new move.
-8. playmove white E2: Now is your move move go to E2 square
+8. playmove white E2: Player 1 moves its pawn to quare E2(Computer player can be replaced by an "actual" player.
+Just type playmove black XX).
+9. Repeat steps 7 and 8.

-Note: Follow 1,2,3,4, and 5 commands in given order
+:zap:Note: Type 1,2,3,4, and 5 commands in the given order

 ## Available commands
 * version